endojs/endo/docs/draft-standalone-spec.md

      generator, async-function, async-generator)
       * *func*`.[[Prototype]].constructor` is a function constructor that always throws.
-Because these function constructors always throw, we do consider them to be evaluators.
+Because these function constructors always throw, we do not consider them to be evaluators.

 We define the *shared globals* as all the standard shared global variable bindings defined by the above, i.e., without `Intl` by